 女 (woman/female) + 巫 (shaman/witch) = 女巫 (witch)

 During the Ming Dynasty (1368 – 1644), 女巫 were considered a profession who resolved other people’s matters, from illness to unexplained mysteries.
 Today, in some rural communities in China, the role of 女巫 still exists.

 男巫 (man/male + witch) means “wizard.”
 Throughout the history of ancient China, 男巫 were regarded as messengers connecting heaven and earth.
-Their main job was to find the balance of nature and human impact.
+Their main job was to find the balance between nature and human impact.

-Interestingly, in classic Chinese, the character 覡/觋 (xí) is used instead of the two-characters word 男巫. 覡/觋 is composed of 巫 (shaman/witch) and 見/见 (to see) – imagine those wizards can “see” something from the invisible world.
+Interestingly, in classic Chinese, the character 覡/觋 (xí) is used instead of the two-character word 男巫. 覡/觋 is composed of 巫 (shaman/witch) and 見/见 (to see) – imagine those wizards can “see” something from the invisible world.

 Do you usually pick up a big pumpkin (大南瓜) or a small pumpkin (小南瓜)?
 Pumpkin carving has become a favorite with kids in China during the festival.